JPBureik/experiment-monitoring/server_setup.md

     <pre>
     export DISPLAY=localhost:10.0
     </pre>
     Now you can start up remote applications but forward the application display to your local machine by using the `X` flag with `ssh`.
-Log back in wuth X11 forwarding enabled:
+Log back in with X11 forwarding enabled:
     <pre>
     exit
     ssh -X <i>admin</i>@<i>myserver</i>.local